 These savory gluten-free nachos are easy and quick to prepare.
 The flavors of the seasoned meat and the refried beans blend with the fresh cilantro, avocado, tomato and lime.
-The colors provide for a beautiful meal, though it often gets eaten so quickly hardly anyone seems to notice.
+It’s a beautiful and colorful meal, though it often gets eaten so quickly hardly anyone seems to notice.

 I LOVE being able to set out all the ingredients salad-bar style and let everyone spoon on what they want (that is to say, what they can eat).
 I make enough for leftovers the next day and keep a bag of the cassava chips in reserve.

 Mexican food is mostly gluten-free naturally.
-However, wheat flour is commonly added to taco seasoning blends as a thickener.
-Arrowroot, as used here, works perfectly in its place.
+However, taco seasoning blends often contain wheat flour as a thickener.
+Arrowroot, as I’ve used here, works perfectly in its place.

-Maltodextrin is often added commercially to enhance the flavor of the sauce.
+Commercial taco seasoning often contain maltodextrin to enhance the flavor of the sauce.
 While maltodextrin doesn’t contain gluten, it is as quickly metabolized as sugars are.
 This can raise blood glucose, and so I avoid it as if it were a sugar.

 The only cooking (unless you are making your own refried beans, as I do – see below) is browning the meat and stirring in the seasonings.
 After that, it’s just cutting the vegetables into bite-sized pieces.
 In fact, sometimes I put my eaters to work chopping!